 Intensive study in selected areas of the woodworking industry as it relates to materials, production, and construction.
 Presentation of research findings.

-206. Industrial Arts Problems in Electricity-Electronics (3) Prerequisite: Industrial Arts 163.
+206. Problems in Electronics (3)

+Prerequisite: Industrial Arts 163.

-Intensive study of contemporary developments in the electricity and electronica areas.
-Development of projects, aids, and resource materials.
+Recent developments in the electronics areas.
+Special research projects and resource materials.
 207. Industrial Arts Problems in Transportation (3) Prerequisite: Industrial Arts 173.